vtexdocs/help-center-content/docs/announcements/en/the-best-practices-guide-for-black-friday-2017-has-been-published.md

 author: authors_24
 slug: the-best-practices-guide-for-black-friday-2017-has-been-published
 legacySlug: the-best-practices-guide-for-black-friday-2017-has-been-published
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: VTEX has created a primer of good practices to help our customers prepare their stores for Black Friday
+announcementSynopsisEN: 'VTEX has created a primer of good practices to help our customers prepare their stores for Black Friday'
 ---

 As in recent years, VTEX has created a guide on best practices to help our customers prepare their stores for Black Friday.